tombensve/APS/APS-Webs/APSWebManager/docs/src/WebManager.md

     - "aps:(app):all:client" : Every client of (app).
         - Network: listen, send

-Note 1:  Only clients have a unique address.
+**Note 1:**  Only clients have a unique address.
 They are the only ones that needs a unique address due to being the only unique thing.

-Note 2:  Vert.x does a round robin on "send" to same address.
+**Note 2:**  Vert.x does a round robin on "send" to same address.
 Only backend messages are delivered with a send.
-All cluster messages are delived with a "publish" and will always go to every listener.
+All cluster messages are delived with a "publish" and will always go to every subscriber.

-Note 3: Both on client side and on backend, code is not interacting with the Vert.x bus, but local busses with message routers.
-So what messages are sent on the Vert.x bus and wich message method is used is a routing question.
+**Note 3:** Both on client side and on backend, code is not interacting with the Vert.x bus, but local busses with message routers.
+So what messages are sent on the Vert.x bus and which message method is used is a routing question.
 Senders and receivers don't need to care.

 ### Routing Strategy